Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Discrepancy Between AI and Science

 These key findings lead to two important implications for fostering a wider and deeper exploration of AI4Science:

-\begin{enumerate}[label=(I\arabic*),leftmargin=*] \item More attention should be directed toward exploring the under-investigated areas, incorporating a broader range of scientific challenges and AI techniques into the AI4Science landscape. \item Efforts should be made to discover new connections between AI and science, uncovering innovative ways to apply AI methods to scientific research. \end{enumerate}
+\begin{enumerate}[label=(I\arabic*),leftmargin=*] \item More attention should be directed toward exploring the under-explored areas, incorporating a broader range of scientific challenges and AI techniques into the AI4Science landscape. \item Efforts should be made to discover new connections between AI and science, uncovering innovative ways to apply AI methodologies to scientific research. \end{enumerate}

+In the following section, we present preliminary explorations of addressing these implications through link prediction.

-\section{Bridging AI and Science: Through the Lens of Link Prediction}
+\section{Bridging AI and Science: \\Through the Lens of Link Prediction}

-Building on the findings and implications above, we delve deeper into the potentials and challenges of advancing the connections between AI and science from the perspective of link prediction.
+Building on the findings and implications above, we dive deeper into the potentials and challenges of advancing the connections between AI and science from the perspective of link prediction.